mariuszm/ng-devstack/README.md

 ## Features

 - integration with gulp,
-- package management with Bower,
+- package management with Bower,l
 - feature-oriented directory structure,
-- Livereload fully handled server-side with NodeJS/Express (without installing additional extensions for browsers),
+- LiveReload fully handled server-side with NodeJS/Express (without installing additional extensions for browsers),
-- real-time applying changes to website on adding/deleting files (forget about manual rebuild the app),
+- watch for file changes (scripts, styles, templates, assets) and apply them to the project on the fly,
 - caching AngularJS templates to avoid additional server requests,
 - pre-minifying AngularJS files to fix AngularJS' dependency injection upon minification,
 - support for SASS (including Twitter Bootstrap official port to SASS),